trunk-rs/trunk/site/content/configuration.md

 Note that any relative paths declared in a `Trunk.toml` file will be treated as being relative to the `Trunk.toml` file itself.

+# Tools
+Trunk will download any required tools that are missing on the system when building by default.

+This behavior can be disabled by setting the `--download-tools` option to `false`.

 # Environment Variables
 Trunk environment variables mirror the `Trunk.toml` config schema.
 All Trunk environment variables have the following 3 part form `TRUNK_<SECTION>_<ITEM>`, where `TRUNK_` is the required prefix, `<SECTION>` is one of the `Trunk.toml` sections, and `<ITEM>` is a specific configuration item from the corresponding section.
 E.G., `TRUNK_SERVE_PORT=80` will cause `trunk serve` to listen on port `80`.
 The equivalent CLI invocation would be `trunk serve --port=80`.